 Qualifying For A Mortgage With Student Loans: FHA And USDA Loans

+FHA and USDA loans have the same student loan mortgage guidelines.
 Here are the FHA and USDA agency mortgage guidelines on FHA and USDA loans:

 Fannie Mae allows IBR payments to be used on conventional loans.
 This includes zero IBR payments.
 Freddie Mac requires 0.5% of the outstanding student loan balance to be used as a monthly hypothetical monthly debt when calculating the borrower’s debt to income ratios.